STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Experimental Results

 \subsection{Dataset}

 \textbf{Flickr-Clean:} We construct a new dataset called \texttt{Flickr-Clean} to train the segmentation network of I-DCNN.
-The keywords, whose semantics are consistent with those from PASCAL VOC, are employed as queries to retrieve images on the image hosting website, \ie, \texttt{Flickr.com}.
-We crawl the images in the first several pages of searching results and use the state-of-the-art saliency detection method, \ie, discriminative regional feature integration (DRFI), to generate the saliency maps of the crawled images.
-In order to ensure the images are simple ones, we employ the method proposed in \cite{chen2009sketch2photo,cheng2014salientshape} to filter the crawled images.
-Please refer to \cite{chen2009sketch2photo,cheng2014salientshape} for more details.
+The keywords, whose semantics are consistent with those from PASCAL VOC, are employed as queries to retrieve images on the image hosting website \texttt{Flickr.com}.
+We crawl images in the first several pages of searching results and use the state-of-the-art saliency detection method, \ie, discriminative regional feature integration (DRFI), to generate the saliency maps of the crawled images.
+In order to ensure that the images are simple ones, we adopt a method similar to that proposed in \cite{chen2009sketch2photo,cheng2014salientshape} to filter the crawled images.
+We measure the impreciseness and incompleteness of the SaliencyCut~\cite{cheng2015global} segmentation as in\cite{chen2009sketch2photo}.
+Denote the number of pixels of the given image $I$ as $N_I$ and the number of foreground pixels of the corresponding segmentation mask as $N_f$.
+We reserve those images whose foreground regions fit $0.3*N_{I}<N_{f}<0.5*N_{I}$.
+Without such a filtering scheme to clean up the training set, the performance of using all 100K crawled images for training results in 4\% performance drop for the I-DCNN.
 In the end, 41,625 images are collected to train the segmentation network.

 \textbf{PASCAL VOC 2012:} The proposed weakly-supervised method is evaluated on the PASCAL VOC 2012 segmentation benchmark~\cite{2010-pascal}.
-The original training data has 1,464 images.
-In~\cite{hariharan2011semantic}, extra images ($train\_aug$) with the number of 10,582 are annotated for training.
+The original training data contain 1,464 images.
+In~\cite{hariharan2011semantic}, 10,582 extra images ($train\_aug$) are annotated for training.
 In our experiment, 10,582 images with only image-level labels are utilized as the complex image set for training.
 The \emph{val} and \emph{test} sets have 1,449 and 1,456 images, respectively.
 For both \emph{val} and \emph{test} sets, we only use the simple images from \texttt{Flickr-Clean} and the complex images from $train\_aug$ for training.
 The performance is measured in terms of pixel intersection-over-union (IoU) averaged on 21 classes (20 \emph{object} and one \emph{background}).
-Extensive evaluation of the weakly supervised method is primarily conducted on the \emph{val} set and we also report the result on the \emph{test} set (whose ground-truth masks are not released) by submitting the results to the official PASCAL VOC 2012 server.
+Extensive evaluation of the weakly-supervised method is primarily conducted on the \emph{val} set and we also report the result on the \emph{test} set (whose ground-truth masks are not released) by submitting the results to the official PASCAL VOC 2012 server.